ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 Energy prices are volatile - the price of gas, oil and electricity all vary widely year on year.

-Energy prices assumptions are crucial for investing & building new energy projects - the economic viability of solar, battery and energy efficiency projects depend heavily on energy prices used in business case models.
+Prices are crucial for allocating capital to energy projects - the economic viability of solar, battery and energy efficiency projects all depend on the energy price assumptions used in business case models.

-This post will show why the standard [industry](industry.md) approaches to using energy prices for investment decisions in energy projects are hiding massive amounts of error.
+This post will show why the standard industry approaches to energy prices for investments in energy assets are hiding a huge source of error.

-You can find the source code for this work at [adgefficiency/typical-year-forecasting-electricity-prices](https://github.com/ADGEfficiency/typical-year-forecasting-electricity-prices).
+You can find the source code & data for this work at [adgefficiency/typical-year-forecasting-electricity-prices](https://github.com/ADGEfficiency/typical-year-forecasting-electricity-prices).

 # What is a Typical Year Forecast?

-A typical year forecast uses historical data to create a **single, synthetic year of data**.
+A **typical year forecast** uses historical data to create a **single, synthetic year of data**.

 This single year of data is suitable for use in **business case modelling of energy projects** - it's not suitable for short term dispatch of energy assets.